Merkull/Readme/README.md

 ### Hi there 👋

 My name is Anna.
-I'm from Ukraine :blue_heart: :yellow_heart:
+I'm from Ukraine
 Blockchain validator and crypto enthusiast.

 ## My validator portfolio: